alokbharti/Redis/README.md

   P.S.: USE QUIT to exit from the loop :)

   ## Future scope:
-  1. Support multi words for values and values should be inside `''`.
+  - [x] Support multi words for values and values should be inside `""`  ----DONE
-  2. Implement Socket programming for providing server-client nature
+  - [ ] Implement Socket programming for providing server-client nature
-  3. Code improvements
+  - [ ] Code improvements